joomengine/jcb-documentation/062-Add-your-own-JCB-packages-to-the-JCB-Communty-Directory.md

 * Ensure your package is **tested and stable**.
 * Avoid sharing incomplete or non-functional components.
-* Avoid duplicates—if a similar package exists, contribute improvements instead.
+* Avoid duplicates-if a similar package exists, contribute improvements instead.

 To prepare: